one-zero-eight/accounts/README.md

    ```bash
    uv run -m src.api --reload
    ```
+   > Follow the provided instructions (if needed).
-5. Open the following link the browser: http://localhost:8002.
+5. Open in the browser: http://localhost:8002.
-   > The API will be reloaded when you edit the code.
+   > The api will be reloaded when you edit the code

 > [!IMPORTANT]
-> For endpoints requiring authorization, click "Authorize" button in Swagger UI!
+> For endpoints requiring authorization click "Authorize" button in Swagger UI

 > [!TIP]
 > Edit `settings.yaml` according to your needs, you can view schema in